koshev-msk/modemfeed/README.md

 # modemfeed

-Is a repository for OpenWrt firmware worked by with LTE celluar modems.
+Is a repository for OpenWrt firmware worked by with LTE cellular modems.

 Included next packages: